s0xzwasd/url-shortener/README.md

 ## Application functionality

-- [ ] User can choose one of two services.
+- [x] User can insert a long link and short it!
-- [ ] User can copy the shortened link.
+- [x] User can copy the shortened link.
-- [ ] User can make a new link.
+- [x] User can make a new link.

 ### Additional functionality

-- [ ] User can copy the shortened link.
+- [ ] User sees a successful notification of the creation and copying of the link.
 - [ ] User sees the last 10 links created (localStorage).

 ### Used technologies and libraries